 We've reached that point in the sew-along where we have to roll up our sleeves and sew a muslin.
 I know, it seems like a waste of time, and I know a lot of you don't have a ton of time to sew as it is.
-But trust me, you don't want to waste your valuable sewing time making something only to find out it doesn't fit right.
-So take an hour (yeah, it will go fast) and get your muslin started.
+But trust me, you don't want to waste your valuable sewing time making something only to find out it doesn't fit properly.
+So take an hour (yeah, it will go quickly) and get your muslin started.

 When I cut out my muslin I like to do it on my cutting mat, with my nifty seam allowance guide stuck to my rotary cutter, and I can blast through it in minutes.

-|Yes, Yes I do use spools of thread as pattern weights.|
+|Yes, Yes I do use spools of thread as pattern weights.

 My big stroke of brilliance with my last muslin was to write my seam number on my seam allowances.
 What?
 I know!
 Happy thought, right?
 Who hasn't wanted to just take a marker and scribble markings on their fabric so they won't smudge or disappear.
 Muslin graffiti.

 Sarah from Ohh Lu Lu has put together an excellent post on what you need to do to get your muslin ready.
 You can read all about it here.

 I have to admit...
 I can be a lazy sewist, when I am sewing for myself, but lingerie muslins take no time to sew, because they are so small!
 No need to worry about interfacings or linings for your mock-up -You just need something to test your fit!